uPortal-Attic/uportal-app-framework/docs/directives.md

 Frame page should be used for all pages in a uportal-app-framework application.
 It comes with much of the rest of the framework's skeleton and CSS layout styles built in, including main-menu directives.
 You should use it as the outermost element for each of your application's main views.

+`<frame-page>` automatically includes a div with the `skip-to-here` id, targeted by the "Skip to main content" link included in the body template.

 ### Template:

 ```html